nicolasj92/ai-on-sagemaker-hyperpod/website/docs/01-eks-blueprints/training/ddp/distributed-data-parallel.md

 sidebar_position: 2
 ---

-# Get Started Training a Model using PyTorch DDP in 5 Minutes
+# Get Started Training a Model using PyTorch DDP in 5 Minutes (CPU)

 This guide provides step-by-step instructions for setting up Distributed Data Parallel (DDP) training on EKS using PyTorch.